HTTP-APIs/http-apis.github.io/Example.md

 }
 ```

-Hydra's ApiDocumentation class builds the foundation for the description of a Web API.
-As shown in the following example,
-Hydra describes a API by giving it a title, a short description, and documenting its main entry point.
-Furthermore,
-the classes known to be supported by the Web API and additional information about status codes that might be returned can
-be documented.
-This information may be used to automatically generate documentations in natural language.

-In Linked Data, properties are, just as everything else, identified by IRIs and thus have global scope which implies that
+In Linked Data properties are, just as everything else, identified by IRIs and thus have global scope which implies that
 they have independent semantics.
 In contrast, properties in data models as used in common programming languages are
 class-dependent.
 Their semantics depend on the class they belong to.
 In data models classes are typically described by the
 properties they expose whereas in Linked Data properties define to which classes they belong.
 If no class is specified, it